procesaur/PaLMA/README.md

 ## About

-Application is developed in support of the University of Belgrade doctoral dissertation _Composite pseudogrammars based on parallel language models of Serbian_ by Mihailo Škorić.
+Application is developed in support of the University of Belgrade doctoral dissertation _Composite pseudogrammars based on parallel language models of Serbian_ by Mihailo Škorić under the supervision of Ranka Stanković.

 Usage instructions are shown bellow for each of three usage scenarios: